SkillsFundingAgency/pds-contracts-data-api-client/README.md

     }
 ```

-Once added to services collection then constructor injection can be used to access an implementation instance of `IDataContractService` to access contract api.
-See example below.
+Once added to services collection then constructor injection can be used to access an implementation instance of `IDataContractService` to access contract API.
+See the example below.

 ```c#
     public class ContractsDataServiceExample